 Can you buy Mebeverine online in the UK?

 To buy Mebeverine online from Medicine Direct, you will first need to complete our online consultation questionnaire.
 This is to make sure that the medication is suitable for you.
-After one of our certified prescribers has reviewed your answers, you can then place your order with our online pharmacy.
-If you order by 2pm, we can also offer you next day delivery on your medication.

 There are many alternative IBS medicines available from Medicine Direct.